korzewarrior/includebuild/examples/custom_limits/README.md

 #include "build.h"
 ```

-This allows IncludeBuild to maintain its minimal and self-contained design while still being configurable for projects of different sizes.
+That's it!
+IncludeBuild does all the work after that.
+This approach allows IncludeBuild to maintain its minimal and self-contained design while still being configurable for projects of different sizes.

 ## Available Limit Constants